 PayPal is the digital payments platform which pioneered the term “fintech.”
 Officially founded in the late nineties when it was part of eBay, PayPal officially spun out of the online retailer and IPO’d as its own public company in 2015.
 Since its initial public offering, PayPal has amassed hundreds of millions of active user accounts and helped each of its customers conduct online, digital payments in more than 200 markets across the globe.

 Despite being entrenched at the forefront of the fintech industry however, PayPal has had a rough year.
 For the better part of 12 months, in fact, PayPal shares have sold off on the heels of a broader market selloff and misunderstood quarterly reports.
-In as little as eight months, shares have dropped 222%, going from an all-time high of $310.16 to today’s $96.57.
+Year to date, shares have dropped considerably in the wake of several negative indicators.

 Shares started selling off in the broader technology rout onset by the threat of inflation and higher borrowing costs.
 Investors traded high-growth tech stocks like PayPal for commodities and companies that were more shelled from inflation.
 However, Wall Street misjudged PayPal, as the payments processor actually benefits from inflation.
 As customers spend more money on their platforms, PayPal can collect a larger processing fee.
 It became abundantly clear that PayPal was oversold in the recent exodus out of tech.

-In addition to the broader market selloff, PayPal’s fourth quarter earnings report was less than encouraging for investors.
+In addition to the broader market selloff, PayPal’s earnings reports have been less than encouraging for investors.
 Revenue growth, in particular, was lackluster, as growth appears to have been held back by dwindling ties with eBay.
 That said, PayPal is close to completely severing ties with its former business partner, and should be able to increase revenue growth once the tie has been cut.